 The Swiss charter airline Edelweiss was founded in 1995.
 It has been a member of the Lufthansa Group since 2008 and is thus a sister company of SWISS.
-In 2013, Edelweiss flew some one million passengers to 28 countries, to the world’s most beautiful holiday destinations.
+Edelweiss flies some one million passengers every year to 28 countries, to the world’s most beautiful holiday destinations.

 Edelweiss had a long track record of cooperation with external partners and travel companies on a charter basis, but then its strategy changed: after being taken over by the Lufthansa Group, the airline entered the B2C market.
 In order to survive in this highly competitive arena, Edelweiss had to learn some new tricks of its own and we joined forces, embarking on an ambitious plan to equip the airline for the challenges it was to face.